ome/www.openmicroscopy.org/_posts/2014-08-06-omero-bio-formats-5-0-3.md

 - Webclient: Group user switching now works on tablets and handles long group/user lists better.
 - Webclient: Downloading of original files is now available when multiple images are selected.

-Don't miss the new User guide search page[2]!
+Don't miss the new User guide [search page](http://help.openmicroscopy.org/search.html)!

 Developers, script creators, and other power users may be interested in: